Olaf Scholz: The unlikely savior of Germany's SPD | DW | 27.09.2021

 Scholz, Scholz, always Scholz.
 During the election campaign, the SPD focused primarily on its candidate for chancellor.
 He dominated the posters, he stood on the stages and he took part in the political debates.
 The Social Democrats' campaign revolved entirely around the 63-year-old.

-The candidate of a party that did not want him to lead it

-But how SPD is Olaf Scholz really?
-It's a strange question at first glance, but the answer requires a look at the Social Democrats' recent past.
+But how much of a Social Democrat is Olaf Scholz really?
+It seems like a strange question, but the answer requires a look at the Social Democrats' recent past.
 In 2019, Olaf Scholz wanted to become SPD chairman.
 However, in a membership vote, he lost out to Saskia Esken and Norbert Walter-Borjans, who had promised to move the SPD to the left.

 Olaf Scholz (m) lost to Norberg Walter-Borjans (l) and Saskia Esken (r) in the race for SPD party chair

-Olaf Scholz has always been considered to belong to the more conservative wing of the SPD.
-That made it all the more surprising when Esken and Walter-Borjans nominated him to be the party's chancellor candidate in August 2020.
+Olaf Scholz has always been seen as belonging to the more conservative wing of the SPD.
+That made it all the more surprising when Esken and Walter-Borjans nominated him as the party's chancellor candidate in August 2020.
 In the end, the SPD opted for a chancellor candidate it had not wanted as party leader.

-When he was chosen as the candidate, Scholz described himself and the leadership as working together closely and harmoniously.
-"We actually started cooperating closely with each other right after the election of the SPD chairpersons, and a very close trust grew from that so that at some point I felt like the two of them would propose me, and the two of them also felt very early on that they should propose me."
+When he was chosen as the candidate, Scholz said he and the party leadership worked together closely and harmoniously.
+"We actually started cooperating closely with each other right after the election of the SPD chairpersons, and a very close trust grew from that, so that at some point I felt like the two of them would propose me, and the two of them also felt very early on that they should propose me."

 Such a sentence exemplifies how Olaf Scholz deals with crises: getting up, continuing undeterred, and never doubting himself.
 He seems blessed with unshakable self-confidence.
-In his decades-long political career, he has experienced many a shock, none of which has been able to throw him off course long term.
+In his decades-long political career, he has experienced many a blow, but none that threw him off course for long.

 Not even the Cum-Ex tax scandal and the Wirecard fraud case were able to derail Scholz.
-Although he did not come off looking good in the inquiry committees in parliament, it did not have any political consequences for him.
+Although he did not come off looking good in the inquiry committees in parliament, neither cases had any political consequences for him.
 He always knew how to let accusations roll off him.
 He pulled off the trick once again one week before the Bundestag elections, in a special session of the Finance Committee dealing with errors in supervising the FIU anti-money laundering unit.

 During the COVID pandemic, Scholz as finance minister stood for the billions the government provided in aid.
 He also knew how to use that to put himself in the spotlight time and again.
 "It is the bazooka with which we are now doing what is necessary," he promised in the spring of 2020, immediately after the pandemic had reached Germany.